Coronavirus: Shielding for 80,000 in Northern Ireland ends

 “Please show you care.”

+On Friday, the North’s Department of Health said 10 more positive cases of coronavirus had been detected, bringing the total number of people who have test positive to 5,948.

+No new deaths were recorded for the 18 day in a row, leaving the total in the region at 556, according to official figures.

-Latest figures published today by the Nisra official statistics agency showed that four deaths involving Covid-19 occurred in the last week, from July 18 to 24, bringing the total of deaths to 854.
+However, figures published on Friday by the Nisra official statistics agency showed that four deaths involving Covid-19 occurred in the last week, from July 18th to 24th, bringing the total of deaths to 854.

 Of this total, 448 (52.5 per cent) took place in hospital, 349 (40.9 per cent) in care homes, eight (0.9 per cent) in hospices and 49 (5.7 per cent) at residential addresses or other locations.